 When a loan is created it starts with a

-0. This property specifies the current amount of balance oustanding on the loan which is not been paid back.
+0. This property specifies the current outstanding balance amount on the loan which has not been paid back.

 A disbursement is the movement of funds out of a loan.
 A disbursement is made between a loan object and a Column bank account object.
 When a disbursement is made, the

 principal_balance on the loan will increase, and the

 available_balance on the bank account will increase by the same amount.
 After a disbursement, the funds added to the bank account can be used just like any other funds.

 A payment is the movement of funds into a loan.
 A payment is also made between a loan object and a Column bank account object.
 When a payment is made, the

 principal_balance on the loan will decrease, and the

 balance on the bank account will decrease by the same amount.